awsdocs/aws-systems-manager-user-guide/doc_source/rc-console.md

 ## Rerunning commands<a name="run-command-rerun"></a>

-Systems Manager includes two options to help you rerun a command from the **Run Command** page in the AWS Systems Manager console\.
+Systems Manager includes two options to help you rerun a command from the **Run Command** page in the Systems Manager console\.
 + **Rerun**: This button enables you to run the same command without making changes to it\.
 + **Copy to new**: This button copies the settings of one command to a new command and gives you the option to edit those settings before you run it\.